nulleke/check_truststore/README.md

 * **Default**: Disabled.
 * **Behavior**: When enabled, the tool scans common system paths (e.g., `/etc/ssl/certs/ca-certificates.crt` on Linux, the Keychain on macOS, or the Windows Certificate Store) to resolve missing root issuers.

+### 🚀 Force Mode
+Using the `--force` flag bypasses the tool's built-in resource protections:
+* **No Limits**: The maximum number of certificates per scan (`1000`) is ignored.
+* **Large Files**: Files exceeding the standard `10MB` limit are processed instead of skipped.
+* **Use Case**: Use this only when auditing large, complex truststores where you are certain the system has sufficient memory to handle the full dataset.

+### 🛡️ Maximum Chain Depth Validation
+To prevent resource exhaustion and ensure compliance with security policies, the analyzer supports a configurable chain depth limit.

+* **`--max-depth N`**: (Default: `4`).
+If a chain exceeds the specified `N` levels (Root + Intermediates + Leaf).
+The analyzer stops processing that specific path.
+This enforces strict PKI hierarchies and prevents circular reference exploits.

 ## 🔍 Debugging & Scenario Analysis
 When running with the `--debug` flag, the tool outputs detailed logs to `stderr`.
 This is essential for understanding the certificate tree construction, network activities, and internal decision-making.